grace-notes/website/contents/topics/freedom.md

 the cross, but He recognized the Father’s authority and became obedient even unto death,

-Hebrews 5:8 “Although He was a Son, He learned obedience from the things which He suffered.”
+<blockquote><strong>Hebrews 5:8 “Although He was a Son, He learned obedience from the things which He suffered.”</blockquote></strong>

 Philippians 2:8 “And being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a